-Join Simon Allardice for an in-depth discussion in this video Creating a test, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Creating a test, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] I'll talk later about how…you might add unit tests to an existing code base,…but I'm going to start first from a completely blank slate…with a TDD test-first mindset, to write a test…before I write any application code.…So I'm beginning with nothing, no code written at all,…and let's say what I have in mind is…to make a very simple banking application.…Okay, I get it, that's a little conventional,…it's a little dull, but I'm not looking…to make a cool project here,…I'm looking for clarity on these ideas,…and with a bank account we have concepts…everybody understands, like balances, withdrawals,…deposits, and so on.…